khengyun/surgvu2024_submit/README.md

-# Docker image & algorithm submission for Category 1 of SurgToolLoc Challenge 2024
+# Docker image & model weight submission for Category 1 of SurgToolLoc Challenge 2024

 This repository has everything you and your team need to make an algorithm submission for the [SurgToolLoc Challenge](https://surgtoolloc.grand-challenge.org/) Category 2.